mqy/llama.cpp/examples/mulmat-tune/README.md

 ## How To Estimate Execution Time

-For Accelerate/OpenBLAS, mul_mat_q_f32, the init stage is run on CPU, and is paralleled in this CL.
+For Accelerate/OpenBLAS, mul_mat_q_f32, the init stage is run on CPU, and is paralleled in this pull request.
 The `cpu-only` approach runs init stage with 1 threads and compute stage in N threads.
 The `with_gpu` approach runs init stage in CPU with N threads, and run compute stage in GPU with 1 thread.

 For any given M/N/K/n_threads, we interpolate time for M between two `M`s.
 When no bench to load or M out of range, fall back to original algorithm: